godsteve4love/UWS_PYTHON/README.txt

-Install These extensions on VS Code:
+Install These extensions on VS Code on Desktop:

 # GitHub CodeSpaces
-# GitHub Copilot
+# GitHub Copilot -  Not Compulsory
 # learn-markdown
-# Markdown Preview Enchanced
+# Markdown Preview Enhanced
 # live-share -for live collaboration